Saturday, April 27, 2024

 All around us, customers ate and chatted.
 Nobody toiled on devices; they prioritized food and socializing over phones and laptops.
 The queue for takeaway food remained long during our 20 minutes there, yet it moved efficiently.
 Nobody was impatient or pushy.

 Jan was a perfect gentleman and insisted that all of the food was for Lewis and I. During our 5 hours with him, he occasionally sipped beverages with us, but he used the time to provide a comprehensive conversation about life in Czech society—through recent decades.
-He spoke with charisma.
+He liked our affable American charm, and he answered our barrage of questions with charisma.

 As we got acquainted, he asked how we liked the city’s transit system?
 We gushed with praise!
 Enthralling us further, Jan described how a new Metro route is being dug: Route D (Blue).
 Construction commenced in 2022, and it proceeds without delays, using modern technology.
 The completion date is 2029.

-Our trio sat at a counter at the wall.
+Our trio sat at a counter.
 There were bottles of local wine for sale, priced between 300 and 700 crowns.
 There was an assortment of artisanal chocolate bars, priced at 135 crowns each.
 Tins of loose tea were stacked beside them.

-Signs notified customers that milk is delivered from David Kolman in Krasolesí, and oat milk is bought from Živina.
+Signs notified customers that milk used at the coffeeshop is delivered from David Kolman in Krasolesí, and oat milk is bought from Živina.
 Eggs are collected from hens at Z_louky, where mobile chicken coops are hauled by tractors to different pastures on the farm.
 Those are truly free-range and organic chickens.

 Cheese is handmade at Skala's Dairy.
 Superb sausages come from Jirka: the famous butcher in Střimelice.